jonsabbagh1992/nasdaq_dwh/README.md

 Tools Used
 ==========

 1. **Python**: The ELT pipeline was processed with the PyData stack (Pandas).
-Given its relatively small size (approximately 3 GB), using big data analytics tools like Spark would likely hinder performance
+Given its relatively small size (approximately 3 GB), using big data analytics tools like Spark would likely hinder performance.

 2. **PostgreSQL**: Postgres was the ideal solution for this use case, given the relatively small size of the data.
 It is open source and offers lots of flexibility to create a star schema.
 With future enhancements, I may consider migrating the database to a columnar oriented database (some extensions for Postgres exists and/or Redshift).